What do you mean by title exceptions?

 It is also wise to review the title commitment with a lawyer.

-Now, the title policy is the actual insurance against events that occurred in the past.
+Alternatively, the title policy is the actual insurance against events that occurred in the past.

 There are two types of policies issued.